vldkhramtsov/deforestation-detection/README.md

 ```
 python image_lstm.py
 ```
-- to create input images for UNEt-LSTM model.
-Output of the script are separated images from the sequence (len of which may be specified in the script) and mask for each image from sequence;
+- to create input images for UNet-LSTM model.
+Output of the script are separated images from the sequence (length of which may be specified in the script) and mask for each image from sequence;

+These scripts create the folder at the specified location (by default, `../data/folder_name`), each folder consists of subfolders with sequence of images\masks.
 Each scripts creates the input files ready for learning, with spatial train/test/val datasets.
+The datasets with images\masks paths are in `.csv` files within the subfolders with sequence of images/masks.

 ### Models overview
 ## Implemented models: